The Visible Interactive Ostrich.

 interest and the power of your computer.

-3D PDFs in a browser window, so please save it to your
+3D PDFs in a browser window, so you may need to save it to your

 This website provides supplementary information as an